 Let me start by telling you what I know about leadership…

-I have learned much in the past few years about [...]
+I have learned much in the past few years about leaders and [...]